 Hearing directly from your customers helps you collect valuable qualitative data that you can then evaluate and analyze.
 Based on the results, you will be able to make changes to your site’s design and even business structure as needed: for example, you may learn that you’re losing potential sales because you don’t ship internationally, and the data can assist you when making an informed decision about your existing policy.

 8 expert tips for reducing bounce rate on your ecom site

 Heatmaps, recordings, and on-site surveys will help you run a thorough investigation into your bounce rate, determine some of its causes, and come up with solutions.
-But you don't have to do it all on your own: we asked several ecommerce-optimization authorities to recommend their favorite/most used/most efficient ways to reduce bounce rates, too—and here is what they told us.
+But you don't have to do it all on your own: we asked several ecommerce-optimization authorities to recommend their favorite/most used/most efficient ways to reduce bounces and bounce rates, too—and here is what they told us.